httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The request MUST include the `Upload-Complete` header field.
 Its value is true in two cases:

 - the request has content that is the end of the representation data.
-Once the content is fully received by the server, the upload is complete.
+Once the content is fully processed by the server, the upload is complete.
 - the request has no content.
 Once the request is processed by the server, the upload is complete.
-This usage requires the full representation data to have been received via prior requests.
+This usage requires the full representation data to have been processed via prior requests.

 If the client received a final response with the `Upload-Complete: ?1` header field, the upload is complete and the corresponding response comes from the resource processing the representation according to the initial request (see {{upload-creation}}).
 Note that the status code does not necessary indicate success. `4xx (Client Error)` or `5xx (Server Error)` status codes indicate in this case that the representation was fully transmitted, but an error occurred while processing it.
 Resuming the upload would not resolve this error.